dgambone3/Soccer_Relational_Database/README.md

 # database-grad-project-fall-22
 ## INTRODUCTION
 This project organizes data from a Kaggle dataset that consists of information about teams, players, and games from European football.
-The dataset focuses on the top five European leagues for the 2014-2020 seasons which includes Premier League of England, Serie A of Italy, Bundesliga of Germany, La Liga of Spain, and Ligue 1 of France.
-The data is organized as a relational model as it provides an ideal structure for the chosen dataset given the amount of interactions and relationships among teams, players, and managers over time.
+The dataset focuses on the top five European leagues for the 2014-2020 seasons which include Premier League of England, Serie A of Italy, Bundesliga of Germany, La Liga of Spain, and Ligue 1 of France.
+The data is organized as a relational model as it provides an ideal structure for the chosen dataset given the number of interactions and relationships among teams, players, and managers over time.

 ### TECHNOLOGIES